Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // TODO: Mod description
 // TODO: Test everything with redscreens and check logs

+TODO: Think what to do about teleport deployment if the evacced units are in Skyranger -- Teleport deployment needs to be a separate ability

+If evac zone is placed, you can DD only on the evac zone and you can't select units from Avenger And deploying is free action

 BUG: Save game, select soldier, kill game, load save - soldiers are selected?!

 Add "in avenger" status for soldiers that were just evacuated? so they can be redeployed without delay